 You hired someone with out having a complete detailed plan of who to recruit, how to hire the right people and how to train and monitor a new agent.

 Recruiting the right people is an art.
-It is a process, and a responsibility as i have laid out in my e-book called recruiting for dummies.
+It is a process, and a responsibility as i have laid out in my Introductin to agency building e-book.
+This

 In this scenario, the insurance recruiter uses (step # 2) of the basketball team approach.